alexandretalbert/alexandretalbert/ebanx_team.md

 - 11/3 Interswitch discussions

 ### Keep doing
-- The way you managed stakeholders, on kick offs, alingments (PAGA)
+- Stakeholders management, on kick offs, alingments (PAGA)
+- Accountability and proactivity
+- Being a reference for the team

 ### To improve
-- deep dive with more details on solutions
+- Balance ownership with focus on your TPM role (techincal product management)
-- soft skills challenges (
+- Continue to develop your leadership skills
+- Increase technical understanding of the EBANX platform, seeking for interaction with people from other teams
-- verbalize more business related challenges
+- Verbalize more business related challenges
-- more context on our business model?

 ### PDI
 Doing